brukmula/BasilAppBackEnd/DOCUMENTATION.md

             verse: <String> (optional, reference to the verse of the notes) Option 2: Retrieve notes based on tag:
-            tag: <String> (required, a tag to filter notes)
+            tag: <String> (required, a tag to filter notes) Option 3: Retrieve all of a user's notes (no parameters)

 #### Response